The Call for Papers for the 2016 ASHA Convention has closed. The submission deadline was April 12, 2016, 11:59 p.m., Pacific Time.

 Information for Presenters

-Guidelines to assist presenters with preparing both oral seminar and poster presentations for the 2015 ASHA Convention will be posted after notifications of acceptance/non-acceptance for the Call for Papers are sent in July.
+Guidelines to assist presenters with preparing both oral seminars and poster presentations for the 2016 ASHA Convention will be posted after notifications of acceptance/non-acceptance for the Call for Papers are sent in July.